BhavyaWithCode/FlutterDevelopmentTask/README.md

 🧮 (Task-19) Write a Program to find the minimum number from the given 3 numbers using nested if else.
 Also, draw a Flowchart in your book and create a diagram in draw.io.<br/>
 🧮 (Task-20) Write a Program to find the maximum number from the given 4 numbers using nested if else.
 Also, draw a Flowchart in your book and create a diagram in draw.io.<br/>
 🧮 (Task-21) Write a Program to find the maximum number from the given 5 numbers using nested if else.
 Also, draw a Flowchart in your book and create a diagram in draw.io.<br/>
+🧮 (Task-22) Write a Program to find the minimum number from the given 4 numbers using the ternary operator.<br/>
+🧮 (Task-23) Write a Program to create a menu-driven program for Telecom call service conversation using nested switch case.<br/>

 ## Get in Touch 📫